drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L12/slides.md

 ## Linear Regression | A Brief Note on P-Values

 P-values are used to test the null hypothesis that the coefficient is equal to zero.
 A small p-value (typically < 0.05) indicates strong evidence against the null hypothesis, so you reject the null hypothesis.

-In linear regression, this is used to determine which features are significant (i.e., have a non-zero coefficient).
-The null hypothesis is that the feature is not significant.
+In linear regression, the null hypothesis is that the coefficient is equal to zero, meaning that the feature does not have a significant effect on the target variable.
+The alternative hypothesis is that the coefficient is not equal to zero, meaning that the feature does have a significant effect on the target variable.

 <!--s-->